CloudKlass/AVD/Instructions/Labs_EntraID/08_Implement_and_manage_Azure_Virtual_Desktop_profiles_Entra_ID_only.md

 ---

 # Lab - Lab: Implement and manage Azure Virtual Desktop profiles (Entra ID only).
-This is a QA lab and my be removed or replaced when this course is updated
+This is a QA lab and may be removed or replaced when this course is updated
 # Student lab manual

 ## Lab dependencies